tringi/notepad/README.md

 * row numbers
 * autosave
 * tabs
-* basic markdown?
+* option to run in single process

 **Questions:**

-* should try for it to be vcruntime-less?
+* should try for it to be vcruntime-less binary?
+* Windows 10+